augu7700/Personal--JARVIS/README.md

 # Personal--JARVIS
-This is a simple python program, which can be developed as a virtual personal assistant in future😉😉
+😉For developing a personal JARVIS 😉